Educators Outreach Programs

 The Indians of Texas

-This trunk has actual artifacts such as branding iron, a sad iron, a rug beater, etc. that show what life was like for pioneer settling the frontier.
-It is on of our most popular trunks with both teachers and students.
+This trunk has actual artifacts such as a school slate, a rug beater, etc. that show what life was like for pioneer settling the frontier.
+It is one of our most popular trunks with both teachers and students.

 Going to Texas: Immigration to the Lone Star State